 Distinguished by an AGM and the unusual small potato-like tubers sprouting from its roots, this exceptional Phlomis is adorned with hooded dusty-lilac blossoms, nestled within reddish calyxes, and sturdy deep crimson-tinged flower stalks.
 Large, toothed arrow-shaped green foliage lends an appealing texture, while grasses and Lavenders make good company.

 Size: 3' 0" – 4' 0" high x 12" wide.

 With arrow-shaped lush green leaves, lustrous burgundy stalks and tiered wreaths of rosy-lilac tubular flowers on statuesque stems, this well-mannered perennial adds dignity to the landscape.
-The toothed downy leaves forge a robust bushy base that’s semievergreen in many locales and relatively drought tolerant.
+The toothed downy leaves forge a robust generous base that’s semievergreen in many locales and relatively drought tolerant.
 Equally at home in a formal setting or a meadow planting, versatile ‘Amazone’ can be planted amid Stachys ‘Superba’ and Salvia ‘Amethyst’ for a fantastic purple and pink mélange.

 Size: 4' 0" – 5' 0" high x 2' 0" – 3' 0" wide.